Best 10 Eco-Friendly Brewing Tips

 Consume hot water that is less strong in smell and taste as an alternative to distilled or bottled water.
 Always use potable water in the first place, and if not, use natural spring water when brewing tea and pick local sources if an option is available.
 The shorter the distance the water travels to reach you, the less carbon is emitted into the atmosphere.
 If you decide to buy bottled or filtered water, and the journey is short, carbon is released.

-In conclusion, these eco-friendly brewing tips are easy ways for every tea brewer lover to reduce their impact on the environment.
-By making a few minor changes, we can all do our part to protect our planet.
+In conclusion, these eco-friendly brewing tips are easy ways for every tea brewer lover to help reduce their impact on the environment.
+We can all do our part to protect our planet by making a few minor changes.
 So, let’s raise a glass to a sustainable future!

 Post Disclaimer